-UPDATE 10/2/2015:: Professor convicted of sexually assaulting disabled man
+UPDATE 10/2/2015:: Professor convicted of sexually assaulting disabled man_____

 A Rutgers University professor accused of sexually assaulting a disabled man she said had consented to the relationship by communicating on a keyboard was convicted on Friday.